 Signatures in Health Canada Clinical Trials

 Many clinical trials documents and electronic records must be signed by an authorized individual.
 This includes sponsor documents, such as the protocol, and also site documents, such as source documents, enrollment records, adverse event reports, etc. From time to time the question arises as to what is acceptable as a signature.
-In this age of electronic documents and data collection systems this can be a difficult question to answer as Health Canada provides no specific guidance on the subject.
-The advice provided in this document is based on comments made during recent Health Canada inspections at the University of Alberta.
+In this age of electronic documents and data collection systems this can be a difficult question to answer and Health Canada provides no specific guidance on the subject.
+The advice provided in this document is based on comments made during recent Health Canada inspections at the University of Alberta and also guidance from the US Food and Drug Administration.

 This document is intended for guidance purposes only and should not be considered definitive.
 If required, formal legal advice may be obtained from the Office of the General Counsel.